 Forces and Motion

-- 4.P.1 Explain how various forces affect the motion of an object.
+- 1.P.1 Understand how forces (pushes or pulls) affect the motion of an object.

 Earth in the Universe